8 Mukesh Ambani companies that put him at the top of his game

 Reliance Strategic Business Ventures

 Reliance Strategic Business Ventures Limited (RSBVL) bought a 51.78% stake in robotics and AI firm Asteria Aerospace for a whopping Rs 23 crores.
 It also acquired 85% stake in NowFloats Technologies for Rs 141.63 crores in Dec 2019.
-Apart from that, it also owns stakes in EIH Limited, the flagship company of The Oberoi Group, 26.3% in SkyTran Inc., which further increased to 54.46% ownership after Reliance invested an additional $26.76 million (Rs 214 crores).
+Apart from that, it also owns stakes in EIH Limited, the flagship company of The Oberoi Group, 26.3% in SkyTran Inc., which further increased to 54.46% ownership after Reliance invested an additional $26.76 million.

 Network 18